gperdrizet/ariel-data-challenge/docs/_posts/2025-09-10-wavelength-smoothing.md

 For processing 1100+ planets within Kaggle's time constraints, the moving average emerges as the clear winner - it provides excellent noise reduction while being computationally efficient enough for production use.

-## Efficient Moving Average Implementation
+## 2. Efficient moving average implementation

 The key insight is using cumulative sums for O(n) moving average computation instead of O(n×w) sliding window calculations: